pchapin/augusta/README.md

 The resulting JAR file is in `target/scala-3.3.4`.
 The file is large because it contains all of AGC's dependencies and is completely self-contained.
 You can deploy AGC by simply copying that JAR file to another system and executing it.

+Additional SBT commands of interest are:

+    $ sbt clean    # Deletes all build artifacts.
+    $ sbt doc      # Builds the API documentation in target/scala-3.3.4/api.
+    $ sbt run      # Runs AGC interactively.
+    $ sbt console  # Starts the Scala REPL with AGC's classpath configured.

 See the [SBT documentation](https://www.scala-sbt.org/documentation.html) for more details about SBT.

 ### Documentation

 The documentation can be built using Sphinx.
 This process is described in the README in the `doc` folder.

+### Tutorials

+Since AGC's source language (Augusta/Ada) is different from its implementation language (Scala), we expect that potential contributors from either language community may want to consult a tutorial about the other language.
+Some resources can be found on the [Augusta Wiki](https://github.com/pchapin/augusta/wiki).
+However, this repository also contains a tutorial for Scala in the `tutorial/Scala` folder.
+At some point this tutorial might be moved to its own repository, but that won't happen until it is more complete.

+The `tutorials` folder may contain other tutorials in the future that are relevant to Augusta/AGC development.
+There is also a `tutorial` folder in `doc` that contains a user-oriented tutorial on Augusta/AGC itself.

 ## Development Environments